Generic capability 3

 - sharing decision-making with a patient (and family if wanted), prioritising their wishes and respecting their values;

-- maintaining communication with a patient and family in the face of challenging behaviours;
+- maintaining contact with a patient and family in the face of challenging behaviours;

 - sharing information, appropriately to the need and circumstances, with all parties involved;

-- always checking formally that communication has been understood by others, and that communication received has been understood correctly.
+- constantly checking that others have understood communication and that communication received has been understood correctly.

-There is much that the professional should, and often will know to optimise communication.
-It is primarily knowing about people and how to build a good relationship with them.
-For example, it is useful to write in the notes at least one hobby or area of interest the patient has so that, when seem two months later, the professional can ask about or make a comment on the topic.
-This immediately makes the patient feel known, and that the professional listened to them.
+There is much that the professional should and often will know to optimise communication.
+It primarily involves knowing about people and building a good relationship with them.
+For example, it is helpful to write in the notes at least one hobby or area of interest the patient has so that, when seen two months later, the professional can ask about or comment on the topic.
+This immediately makes the patient feel known and that the professional listened to them.
 Good politicians do this naturally.

-The practical knowledge needed primarily relates to the diagnosis of and adaptation to impairments that may impede communication.
+The practical knowledge needed primarily relates to diagnosing and adapting to impairments that may impede communication.
 The expert rehabilitation professional knows:

-- the many different impairments than can influence a patient’s ability to communicate, and how to diagnose them;
+- the many different impairments that can influence a patient’s ability to communicate and how to diagnose them;

 - means available to optimise communication with patients with various speech, language, cognitive, and sensory impairment

-- methods to manage challenging behaviours in order to maintain communication safely;
+- methods to manage challenging behaviours to maintain contact safely;

 - how to communicate complex or specialist information without using jargon;